microsoft/VSExtensibility/docs/new-extensibility-model/inside-the-sdk/remote-ui.md

 - A *Remote user control* is actually instantiated in the Visual Studio process, not the process hosting the extension: the XAML cannot reference types and assemblies from the extension but can reference types and assemblies from the Visual Studio process.

 # Creating a *Remote UI* Hello World extension

 Let's start creating the most basic *Remote UI* extension.

 Follow the instructions in [Creating your first out-of-process Visual Studio extension](../getting-started/create-your-first-extension.md).

 You should now have a working extension with a single command, the next step is to add a `ToolWindow` and a `RemoteUserControl`.
 The `RemoteUserControl` is the *Remote UI* equivalent of a WPF user control.

-You will end up with 4 files:
+You will end up with 5 files:

+1. a `.cs` file for the `Extension` class,
 1. a `.cs` file for the command which opens the tool window,
 1. a `.cs` file for the `ToolWindow` which provides the `RemoteUserControl` to Visual Studio,
 1. a `.cs` file for the `RemoteUserControl` which references its XAML definition,